10 Best Leathers for Boots & Shoes

 Best Boot Leather Overall: Chromexcel

-Why do people love Chromexcel?
-It’s not just its blend of suppleness from chrome tanning and durability from vegetable tanning.
-During production, Hoween “hot stuffs” the hide with a variety of oils and waxes, including food-grade beef tallow and cosmetic-grade beeswax, which give it an incredible depth of color, a rich patina, and excellent weather resistance.
+During production in Chicago, Horween Leather Company “hot stuffs” the hides with a huge variety of oils and waxes, including food-grade beef tallow and cosmetic-grade beeswax, which give it a great depth of color and excellent weather resistance.
 It takes over 28 working days to complete this process.

 [Learn more in our complete guide to Chromexcel]